It’s been a long day.

 - Avoid exfoliating more than two or three times per week.

 - Regardless of your skin concerns, always apply moisturizer after cleansing.
-Skipping on the moisturizer can trigger your skin to produce oil that clogs your pores, even in those who have oily, acne-prone skin.
+Skipping on the moisturizer can trigger your skin to produce oil that clogs your pores, especially in those who have oily, acne-prone skin.

 A prime time outside of morning and evening to cleanse your skin is immediately after exercising.
 Sitting around in sweaty clothes for a long period of time can irritate the skin and create an environment for acne to grow.
 Rainey recommends using cleansing wipes for an on-the-go option.